Malaysia’s procession of ‘rested’ coaches: do any return?

 Having led Penang to promotion last year, Tiago’s Panthers found it difficult to match top-flight teams and the Brazilian was later told to skip training and spend April at home.

-Last month, Tiago told reporters he was still contracted to the Islanders despite the relegation battlers having appointed Nenad Bacina in the hotseat.
+In June 2016, Tiago told reporters he was still contracted to the Islanders despite the relegation battlers having appointed Nenad Bacina in the hotseat.

 Darby arrived in Kota Bahru in 2014 with optimism that he could return the glory days to Kelantan but mixed fortunes resulted in him being rested, offered the technical director role and later sacked after failing to negotiate a mutual termination just over four months into his two-year contract.